 Participants

 Sixteen participants were recruited through Prolific (www.prolific.com).
 The age ranged between 28 and 61 with a mean of 42.69 and standard deviation of 9.91.
 Six participants were male and 7 were female.
+Again, all procedures were in accordance with ARD’s IRB protocol.
+The task took approximately xx min and participants were paid $y for their participation.

 Task and Procedures